-Join or form a Neighbourhood Support Group so you and your neighbours can share skills and resources to help you get through in an emergency.
+Join or form a Neighbourhood Support Group.
+You and your neighbours can share skills and resources to help you get through in an emergency.

-Neighbourhood Support Groups bring local people together to create safe, supportive and connected communities, working closely with Police and other community organisations.
+Neighbourhood Support Groups bring people together to create safe, supportive and connected communities.

 Join a Neighbourhood Support Group on the Neighbourhood Support website or call 0800 463 444.

-Neighbours’ Day Aotearoa is held every March, to encourage neighbours to get to know each other.
-Whether you are an individual, a group or an organisation, if your neighbourhood consists of houses, flats, business or something else entirely, you can host an event tailored specifically to your neighbourhood.
+Neighbours’ Day Aotearoa is held every March.
+It encourages neighbours to get to know each other.
+It doesn't matter if you're an individual, group or organisation.
+Or if your neighbourhood consists of houses, flats, business or something else entirely.
+You can host an event tailored specifically to your neighbourhood.

-A community response plan can help your community understand how you can help each other in an emergency.
+A community emergency plan can help your community understand how you can help each other in an emergency.
 Talking with other people in your community is one of the best ways to prepare for emergencies.

-Contact your local Civil Defence Emergency Management Group to see if there is already a community response plan for your area, or offer to help develop a plan for your community.
+Contact your Civil Defence Emergency Management Group to see if there is already a community emergency plan for your area.
 They can work with you to identify strengths, resources, risks and solutions to help your community get through an emergency.